-Hazel specialises in infrastructure planning work, particularly the authorisation of railway, tram and harbour schemes.
-This includes drafting the legislation and advising on all aspects including consultation, planning and compulsory purchase and compensation.
-A particular focus of Hazel’s work is advising on Environmental Impact Assessment and Habitats Directive issues for major projects.
+Hazel has almost 25 years’ experience in Parliamentary and infrastructure planning work, particularly in the authorisation of railway, tram and harbour schemes.
+This involves both drafting the relevant legislation to secure statutory powers and advising on all aspects of the consents process, including on consultation, planning aspects and compulsory purchase and compensation.
+A particular focus of Hazel’s work is advising on Environmental Impact Assessment and Conservation of Habitats and Species issues for major projects.
+Other aspects of Hazel’s practice include advice to public bodies in relation to Equality Act issues and drafting harbour byelaws.

-She negotiates undertakings, agreements and protective provisions to address objector concerns and has also acted for a number of statutory undertakers in opposition to infrastructure schemes.
+She regularly negotiates undertakings, agreements and protective provisions to address objector concerns and has also acted for a number of statutory undertakers in opposition to infrastructure schemes which affect their interests and equipment.

-Hazel has considerable experience in managing client interests at public inquiries and hearings for contested schemes and regularly advises on the scope and content of related material.
-She also drafts harbour byelaws.
+Hazel has considerable experience in managing client interests at public inquiries and hearings for contested schemes and advising on the scope and content of the case and required evidence.

 - Law Society of England and Wales